Hostile Work Environment

 If you have been the victim of a hostile work environment, you may be entitled to back pay and front pay damages, reinstatement to your position, emotional distress compensation, treble damages under the Minnesota Human Rights Act, punitive damages under Title VII, and your attorney fees and costs.

-Contact Our Minnesota Hostile Work Environment Lawyer Today
+Contact Our Minnesota and Wisconsin Hostile Work Environment Lawyers Today

 You must act quickly when it comes to hostile work environment claims.
 If you wait, strict statutes of limitation will bar you from filing any claim at all against your employer.
 Call Madia Law today to discuss your case.
 All consultations are free.